Purpose & Scope

 Attn: Chairman (Private and Confidential)

-8. DEC will handle all reported cases and ensure that issues raised are properly resolved by MWA’s management or such parties as appropriate.
-If necessary, DEC may ask the Audit Committee (“AC”) to take charge of the matter.
-All findings and actions recommended by DEC or AC will be presented to MWA’s Management Committee (“MC”).
+8. AC will handle all reported cases and ensure that issues raised are properly resolved by MWA’s management or such parties as appropriate.
+All findings and actions recommended by AC will be presented to MWA’s Management Committee (“MC”).
 MC will then decide on the appropriate action(s) to be taken.

-9. To enable DEC or AC to effectively investigate any concerns, the following information should be provided, where possible:
+9. To enable AC to effectively investigate any concerns, the following information should be provided, where possible:

 (a) Whistle-blower’s contact information;